 The BEAM project advances expandable habitat technology by conducting a flight demonstration of a commercially-designed expandable system to achieve Technology Readiness Level 9.0.
 The primary performance requirement is to demonstrate that the BEAM can successfully launch and berth to the ISS, deploy and expand, and maintain long-term pressure without leakage.
 The leak performance is defined as both short-term, immediately after deployment, and long-term, for the balance of the mission.

 BEAM was successfully launched on SpaceX CRS-8 (April 8, 2016), berthed to ISS Node 3 Aft and pressurized on May 28 2016.
 BEAM successfully completed leak testing and the first crew ingress was June 6, 2016.
-BEAM has been functioning as expected and the ISS Program Office is looking at utilizing BEAM as a stowage module and extending the mission life beyond the initial 2-year certified life.
+BEAM, originally certified for a two-year life, has been functioning as expected and in November 2018 NASA and Bigelow Aerospace authorized BEAM for utilization as a stowage module and extended the mission life to the end-of-ISS life.

 The demonstration consists of the following critical technology objectives: